tpetsas/sh2-dualsense-pacemaker/README.md

 **Tired of your Dualsense magic vanishing into the Otherworld every few minutes?** You're not alone.
 This might be the dorkiest little app ever, but it'll keep your Dualsense sorcery flowing smoothly in Silent Hill 2.

-**Silent Hill 2 Dualsense Pacemaker** is a tiny Windows app that quietly pulses a keystroke every 15 seconds, keeping your Dualsense features front and center.
+**Silent Hill 2 Dualsense Pacemaker** is a tiny Windows app that quietly pulses a keystroke every 15 seconds, keeping your Dualsense features (i.e., adaptive triggers and haptic feedback) front and center.
 Until the devs work their magic, this is the next best thing.
-I've been using it nonstop, and I've almost forgotten about this Dualsense connectivity issue.
+I've been using it nonstop, and I've almost forgotten about this Dualsense features issue.

 **No more fumbling with keys or losing immersion.** Just let the Pacemaker do its thing while you dive deep into the terrifying world of Silent Hill 2! 🤟